coderooz/Simple-Loading-Text-Animation/README.md

 ![Simple Loading Text Animation](./image.png)

-This project demonstrates a simple page loading bar animation using CSS only.
+This project demonstrates a simple page loading animation using CSS only.
 It includes a centered block with a loading text and a title.

 ## Features